 IN NO EVENT UNLESS REQUIRED BY APPLICABLE LAW WILL ANYONE BE LIABLE TO YOU FOR DAMAGES, INCLUDING ANY GENERAL, SPECIAL, INCIDENTAL OR CONSEQUENTIAL DAMAGES ARISING OUT OF THE USE OR INABILITY TO USE ANY PRODUCT (INCLUDING BUT NOT LIMITED TO LOSS OF DATA OR DATA BEING RENDERED INACCURATE OR LOSSES SUSTAINED BY YOU OR THIRD PARTIES OR A FAILURE OF ANY PRODUCT TO (INTER)OPERATE WITH ANY OTHER PRODUCT OR ITEM), EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

 This also means that we do not accept any liability if the postal service does not deliver a package.
 However, in practice, there hasn't been any problem with this.
-On request, we can organize insured (registered) transport of the packages.
-However, this means so much more work for us that we will charge EUR 13.00 extra per package.
+On request, we can organize insured (registered) transport of the packages at an additional EUR 12.00 shipping fee.
 A request for insured (registered) transport must be made using the comments facility when placing the order.
 We will then adjust the total price manually.